yoaperm/ai_project/README.md

 - **Y-axis**: Productivity (higher is better).
 - **Points**: Different solutions on the Pareto front are highlighted.

+---

 ## Insights from the Visualizations
-- **Balanced Life**: The constraints ensure essential activities, such as meals and sleep, are included in the schedule.
+- **Balanced Life**: The new constraints ensure essential activities, such as meals, exercise, and leisure, are included in the schedule.
-- **Flexible Framework**: Adjust weights and constraints for different lifestyle needs.
+- **Flexible Framework**: The enhancements allow customization for specific lifestyle needs, such as balancing work and study.
-- **Customization**: Tailor the schedules for personal preferences (e.g., more leisure time, focus on work).
+- **Improved Realism**: Added penalties and rewards provide realistic constraints for professionals and students.

+---

 ## How to Use the Visualizations